Abhisheksati1/xstreamlit-/docs/DEBUGGING.md

 # Debugging

-It is possible to run Dotreact apps in dev mode under a debugger.
+It is possible to run Nextpy apps in dev mode under a debugger.

-1. Run Dotreact as a module: `python -m dotreact run --env dev`
+1. Run Nextpy as a module: `python -m nextpy run --env dev`
-2. Set current working directory to the dir containing `drconfig.py`
+2. Set current working directory to the dir containing `xtconfig.py`

 ## VSCode

-The following launch configuration can be used to interactively debug a Dotreact app with breakpoints.
+The following launch configuration can be used to interactively debug a Nextpy app with breakpoints.

 ```json